- See a healthcare provider on your schedule.

 How does the online evaluation process work for getting a Medical Marijuana certificate Letter/Medical Certificate in West Virginia?

-There are four simple steps to seeing a Leafwell provider in West Virginia to obtain your medical marijuana card:
+There are three simple steps to seeing a Leafwell healthcare provider to get approved for a West Virginia medical marijuana card:

 How old do I have to be to apply for a medical cannabis card in West Virginia?